Learn more about the CNA life and get details about how to enroll in NextStep’s training-to-placement CNA program.

 Knowledge-based assessment questions demonstrate understanding and comprehension of a skill.

-Performance-based video evaluation provide step-by-step performance ratings in addition to personalized feedback and hands-on skill demonstration.
+Performance-based video evaluation provides step-by-step performance ratings in addition to personalized feedback and hands-on skill demonstration.
 Learners receive feedback and guidance from RN instructors during practice lab and video skill evaluations with a pass or fail grade.
 Evaluations in the practice lab assess the learner's level of competency when performing all skills.
 Learners must achieve an 85% or higher to pass each skill.
 Failing or performing bolded steps results in an automatic failure of the skill even if all other steps have been performed correctly.
 The learner receives a pass/fail performance-based video evaluation based on successful skill demonstration of bold steps (Critical Element Steps) outlined in the Skill Rubric to be deemed competent in each designated skill.
 The learner can repeat the skill for a total of three times before being placed on a student-specific academic plan.

 Skills are demonstrated hands-on.